nderjung/clickos-toolchain/README.md

 This is the containerised vesion of [ClickOS' toolchain](https://github.com/cnplab/toolchain/).
 It serves as quick start method for developing applications for Click OS.

-To use it, simply pull it and run it:

-    docker pull a1exanderjung/clickos-toolchain
-    docker docker run -it --rm a1exanderjung/clickos-toolchain

-You'll be dropped into `/bash` where you can find the `toolchain` itself, [`minios`](https://github.com/cnplap/mini-os) and a copy of the latest version of `xen`.
+It contains the built `toolchain` itself, a copy of [`minios`](https://github.com/cnplap/mini-os) and a copy of the latest version of `xen`.

+## Building an application

+To get started building applications using the toolchain, you should mount your working directory and run your build command, like so:

+    docker run -it --rm \
+        -v $(pwd):/app \
+        a1exanderjung/clickos-toolchain \
+        make